Gemini (cryptocurrency exchange): 2023 New York lawsuit

 On October 19, 2023, New York Attorney General Letitia James filed a lawsuit against Gemini and digital asset companies Digital Currency Group and Genesis Global Capital.
 The lawsuit focused on Gemini Earn, a program through Gemini that promised users a safe way to earn high-interest earnings; the lawsuit stated that Gemini had deceived investors about the risks of a lending service it ran in joint with Genesis.
 James stated that 230,000 investors lost their money due to the program.
 James sought over $3 billion in restitution from Gemini and Genesis.

 In February 2024, Genesis settled after filing bankruptcy.
 Part of the settlement states that Genesis would return assets to investors and pay $21 million to the SEC; the deal was made final in March 2024.

 On March 1, 2024, Gemini agreed to refund at least $1.1 billion to users of its halted Earn program and pay a $37 million fine, following a settlement with the New York Department of Financial Services over allegations of unsafe practices related to its partnership with the now-bankrupt Genesis Global Capital.

-2025 Gemini Files for Nasdaq Listing
+2025 Nasdaq listing

 On August 16, 2025, Gemini officially filed its S-1 registration with the U.S. Securities and Exchange Commission (SEC), signaling its intent to go public on the Nasdaq Global Select Market under the ticker symbol GEMI.

 Later, on 21 August, 2025, Gemini announced it has obtained a Markets in Crypto-Assets (MiCA) license from the Malta Financial Services Authority (MFSA), granting it regulatory approval to operate across all 27 European Union member states.
-This milestone significantly expands Gemini’s compliance footprint in Europe and adds momentum to its upcoming Nasdaq IPO.

 On September 12, 2025, Gemini officially began trading on the Nasdaq Global Select Market under the ticker symbol GEMI following its initial public offering.
 The IPO was priced at $28 per share, and Gemini’s stock opened at $37.01, valuing the company at approximately $3.3 billion.